Skip to main content

 host 3000 --private

 The command opens the firewall for that port, registers an HTTPS subdomain, and prints the URL.
 Calling it again for the same port returns the same URL.
+A Box can host up to 50 ports.
+If you only need raw access without HTTPS or a subdomain, you can instead open the port yourself with ufw and use http://<box-ip>:<port> directly.

 OptionDescription